Yashvi Rebecchi

 After airing a reconciliation for the pair, producers reintroduced Scarlett in October 2020.
 Scarlett frames Ned for her murder, which leads to him and Yashvi staging a fake wedding to lure her out of hiding.
 Junkeer enjoyed playing a bride, but she was not keen for Ned and Yashvi to marry for real, as she liked playing out the unpredictable nature of their relationship.
 Writers broke the couple up for good in June 2021 after Ned develops a connection with Sheila Canning (Shareena Clanton).
 Outside of her relationship plots, Yashvi joins the police force and is paired with Levi Canning (Richie Morris).
 Junkeer felt the development was a natural progression for the character.
 Yashvi and Levi investigate a drug dealing network and learn Detective Dax Braddock (Dean Kirkright) is involved, which leads to a siege at the local high school, where Dax holds Yashvi and several other characters hostage.
 Yashvi is later involved in a high speed car chase and crash while pursuing two suspects.
 The crash is one of the biggest stunts filmed for the show in recent history.
 Junkeer announced her departure from Neighbours in July 2021.
 She cited a desire to pursue new roles and the exits of her on-screen family as her reasons for leaving.
-Her final scenes were broadcast on 13 July 2021, however she later returned in July 2022 for the serial's finale.
+Her final scenes were broadcast on 13 July 2021, however she later returned in July 2022 for the show's then finale.
+Junkeer reprised the role once again in 2023, following the show's return.